-BiP Solutions journalist Julie Shennan caught up with Principal PASS Consultant Eddie Regan to discuss the necessity for good tender management systems.
+For this discussion we invited Principal PASS Consultant Eddie Regan to talk about the necessity for good tender management systems.

-For the last 19 years Eddie has lectured regularly on procurement policy and processes at conferences and events, both on behalf of PASS and for a variety of other organisations.
+For the last 20 years Eddie has lectured regularly on procurement policy and processes at conferences and events all over the UK, both on behalf of PASS and for a variety of other organisations.
 He also provides in-house training on the tendering process to personnel in both the public and private sectors.

 Tender Management Systems